 How Long to Spend at Miraikan with Kids

-Plan to spend about 2–3 hours at Miraikan with kids, enough to enjoy the permanent exhibitions, interactive science displays, and the popular ASIMO or robot demonstrations at a comfortable pace.
+Plan to spend about 2–3 hours at Miraikan with kids, enough to enjoy the permanent exhibitions, interactive science displays, and popular live robot demonstrations at a comfortable pace.

 Families with toddlers and younger kids may prefer a shorter visit of around 1.5 hours, focusing on the play-based areas and the giant globe theater.
 School-age children often engage longer with interactive science zones, stretching the visit closer to 3 hours.
 Older kids and teens may want even more time if you add a planetarium show or temporary exhibitions.